🍱 The Real Price of Food in Japan (2025 Edition)

 💡 The Takeaway

-The prices above are from discount stores like OK Store or Gyomu Super.
+These prices reflect discount supermarkets like OK Store or Gyomu Super.

-Locals know which supermarket sells chicken for ¥98 — and they will walk an extra mile for it.
+Locals know exactly which store sells chicken for ¥98 —

 🇯🇵 Final Thoughts

-That, in a way, is the real “Japan quality.”
+That, in a way, is the real meaning of “Japan quality.”

 Leave a Comment